asyrafjamil/dummy-microservice/README.md

     6. Copy the channel token and paste it to CHANNEL_TOKEN variable in .env file.

     7. Download the Postman collection from the repository and open the collection.
+The file's name is postman_collection.json.

     8. Here is the fun part, you may call the API with POST request method to retrieve the mId.
     For example: https://dsadsa2313.ngrok.io/message-id to retrieve the mId